Must-Knows About Colorado Business Broker Agreements

 • Sellers should calculate the broker’s fee before a finder agreement is entered into.

-• Sellers should determine if all or a part of the broker’s fee accuses if only a partial sale occurs, whether of a portion of the equity in the company (stock) or a portion of the assets.
+• Sellers should determine whether all or part of the broker’s fee is due if only a partial sale occurs, whether of a portion of the company’s equity (stock) or a portion of the assets.

-• Typical commissions for small and medium sized businesses are 7 to 14 percent.
-Larger businesses will be under a formula.
+• Typical commissions for small and medium-sized businesses are 7 to 14 percent.
+Larger businesses will be subject to a formula.

-Almost as important as when a broker gets paid is what the broker gets paid on.
-A broker might be paid on any or all of the following under the finder agreement:
+Almost as important as when a broker gets paid is what the broker gets paid.
+Under the finder agreement, a broker might be paid in any or all of the following ways:

 • Cash

-• Leases on real estate retained by seller
+• Leases on real estate retained by the seller

 • Amounts the seller carries (notes, etc.)